b0r1ngx/Android-Architecture-Components-samples/README.md

 Android Architecture Components samples
 ===================================
-This is just repush project to my repo, for me studying and apply my skills though this projects:
+This is just repush project to my repo, for me studying and apply my skills though this projects.

-Now in on:
+Now on:
  * GithubBrowserSample - Project for Multi-Modularizing Android App (codelab)

 Finished: